Internship & Volunteer Opportunities

 For this gender-specific program, we are recruiting male undergraduate or graduate students with interest and/or experience in adolescent education or health promotion.
 Student interns/volunteers will lead 2-hour lessons on Mondays or Wednesdays from 2:00-4:00 pm and attend a follow-up meeting 1x per week.
 Students must demonstrate strong leadership and communication skills, be patient and flexible to the ever-changing group dynamic, and take initiative.
 Students can expect a weekly time commitment of 5-6 hours (or more, depending on internship needs).
 We also provide independent study opportunities!

-GAME!
-2018
+GAME 2018

 Growing Girls Group Leader